 Breather Boss: Topmaniac, who for some reason gets to guard four stars for being the easiest boss in the game.
-He also counts as a Recurring Boss (well, to a greater extent than any other boss in the game - even Bowser, who's fought 3 times (the last one's a three-parter, but still), although he doesn't really get any more difficult to defeat.
+He also counts as a Recurring Boss (well, to a greater extent than any other boss in the game - even Bowser, who's fought 3 times (the last one's a two-parter, but still), although he doesn't really get any more difficult to defeat.

-Breather Level: Beach Bowl Galaxy and Sea Slide Galaxy.
+Beach Bowl Galaxy and Sea Slide Galaxy.
 Neither have a boss or many enemies, both have a generally relaxed atmosphere and both are based around exploring, side quests and mini games rather than platforming or fighting.

 Collecting all of the purple coin stars can be a grueling task.
 But in the midst of some of the most challenging levels in the game comes "Plunder the Purple Coins" in the Deep Dark Galaxy: a fairly laid back level with only two (easily avoided) enemies, no pitfalls, and some surprisingly simple underwater bits.